 Things to do in Knoxville TN

 If you are looking for free things to do in Knoxville TN, you have found the best listing of things to do in the 865 area code!
 Go through the categories and find something that fits your desire below!
-If you do a simple online search for things to do in Knoxville, TN you will come across very common places like Dollywood, Pigeon Forge, Sevierville, Gatlinburg, and The Smoky Mountains.
+If you do a simple online search for things to do in Knoxville, TN you will come across very common tourist places like Dollywood, Pigeon Forge, Sevierville, Gatlinburg, and The Smoky Mountains.
 But, there is so much more to Knoxville than these tourist traps.
 Knoxville has many nick-names including Queen City of the Mountains, Heart of the Valley, Gateway to the Great Smoky Mountains, K-Town, and Marvel City.

 Many people gravitate to Downtown Knoxville, so I will share a few places there.
 But, you must visit some other areas to really say you have visited Knoxville, TN.
 There is a deep culture here and many “old timers” that are still in the area.
 Some folks were born and bred here (like me) but more than 70% of the population of Knoxville, TN are not truly from here.
 They, like you, are visitors or were at one time.
 They loved it, so they stayed.
+So come on, let’s adventure Knoxville.

-Something you should know: Lots of websites will refer to Knoxville TN as the location for a person, place or things.
+Something you should know: Lots of websites will refer to Knoxville TN as the location for a person, place or thing.
 Check the location city name to find out where you are truly going!
 Knoxville’s metropolitan area includes Knox County and 8 or 9 surrounding counties.
 Example: The “Knoxville” airport is not located in Knoxville.
 If you fly in, you will find yourself in Alcoa TN.
 Know the actual town you are in so you don’t get confusing directions from a local when you are asking!

-Knoxville is a sweet place to live, work, play and visit.
+Knoxville is a sweet place to live, work, play, adventure and visit.
 I hope you take time to enjoy all the amazing things here and enjoy engaging with the people native to the area.
 Enjoy the twang when we talk, hear our fabulous music when we play and dance with us as we sing.
 Come on in and sit a spell… We will treat you like family!
 If ya ain’t sure what were say’n – don’t be ‘fraid to keep talk’n.
 You’ll ‘ventually figure it out.

 Downtown K – Town